dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 ## Example:

 There are two services called order processing service and checkout service.
-Dapr sdk that is used in order processing service is used to invoke checkout service.
-Both order processing service and checkout service have dapr side car.
+Dapr used in order processing service is used to invoke checkout service.
+Both order processing service and checkout service have dapr side cars.

 <img src="/images/service_invocation_eg.png" width=1000 alt="Diagram showing service invocation of example service">